/* Scenario metadata

 Dubuque goes smoothly.
 Relaunch, climb, northeast-bound.

-<<goto "Approaching">>You are at 3,500 MSL, forty miles south-southwest of RIPON, watching the orange dot on ForeFlight creep toward the magenta line.
-The Arrow's GTN 650 has the RIPON waypoint loaded.
-Your number two radio is tuned to 120.7 FISK approach; the speaker is on.
+<<goto "Approaching">>You are at 3,500 MSL, forty miles south-southwest of RIPON, watching your ownship arrow creep up the magenta line on ForeFlight.
+The GTN 650 has the RIPON waypoint loaded.
+Your number two radio is tuned to 120.7 FISK approach; the speaker is on.<<if $fuelTight>> The totalizer says what it has said all morning, minus a steady 9.5 an hour: about 40 minutes in the tanks when you shut down at Oshkosh, provided nobody makes you hold.<</if>>

 "...blue low-wing over Fisk, rock your wings... good rock, blue low-wing, you're runway 36 Left, green dot, enter left base, follow the red-and-white Cessna..."